vikrampawar/book-highlights/pages/mastering-service-mesh.md

 The natural transition of SOA/ESB is toward microservices, in which services are decoupled from a monolithic ESB ([link](https://learning.oreilly.com/library/view/-/9781789615791/de27c1c1-0d69-41c5-a387-f1b68145ad3a.xhtml#ea1f006d-7542-4943-997c-634d0c102a4b))

-## Preface
+## API Gateway

-A service mesh is a framework on top of a cloud-native microservices application.
-Istio, Linkerd, and Consul are all service mesh implementations. ([link](https://learning.oreilly.com/library/view/-/9781789615791/b59ac405-dba8-4a5c-9ad4-a7843043b30b.xhtml#ce0f9fc6-1e6d-4fd6-9e20-5fad5af91a74))

-William Morgan, the creator of Linkerd, which is an incubating project at CNCF, coined the term service mesh. ([link](https://learning.oreilly.com/library/view/-/9781789615791/b59ac405-dba8-4a5c-9ad4-a7843043b30b.xhtml#3344d8f5-6aca-480a-a900-ffe670283310))

-It assumes that you have prior knowledge of Docker and Kubernetes.
-As a developer, knowing Service-Oriented Architecture (SOA) and Enterprise Service Bus (ESB) patterns will be beneficial, but not mandatory. ([link](https://learning.oreilly.com/library/view/-/9781789615791/b59ac405-dba8-4a5c-9ad4-a7843043b30b.xhtml#96893470-ee42-437f-ac4a-4a9427973705))
+In the preceding diagram, the API gateway is used to expose the three-tier and SOA/ESB-based services in which the business logic contained in the ESB still hinders the development of the independent services ([link](https://learning.oreilly.com/library/view/-/9781789615791/ca3e8a26-b91d-479c-b2aa-b9dbe8c9267a.xhtml#ff449235-6b5b-4992-b516-b0a3af1989a3))

 ## An introduction to CNAs

 One of the most popular cloud-native application development platforms is known as Red Hat OpenShift, a platform where we can focus on writing the business logic for the application.
 Containerization happens automatically, without having to write any code, while deployment (production or canary) occurs automatically through a CI/CD pipeline. ([link](https://learning.oreilly.com/library/view/-/9781789615791/5d1b86d2-90d6-4d36-a233-013de8ddeda7.xhtml#dcdd9860-ddc9-4bcf-ab47-7d15ae4ce3b8))

-## API Gateway

-In the preceding diagram, the API gateway is used to expose the three-tier and SOA/ESB-based services in which the business logic contained in the ESB still hinders the development of the independent services ([link](https://learning.oreilly.com/library/view/-/9781789615791/ca3e8a26-b91d-479c-b2aa-b9dbe8c9267a.xhtml#ff449235-6b5b-4992-b516-b0a3af1989a3))

 ## Shifting Dev responsibilities to Ops